 8. Anime is Information

-One common symptom of autism is basically fitting the original Japanese definition of the word "otaku", being ridiculously obsessive about something in particular, whether it's dinosaurs, trains, comic books, or anime.
-Anime fans make their own fan wikis, edit Wikipedia and TV Tropes articles about their favorite anime, write about and memorize details about their favorite anime.
-This can be part of an autistic person's obsession or part of a neurotypical person's obsession, anyone can geek.
+One common symptom of autism is fitting the original Japanese definition of the word "otaku".
+That is, being ridiculously obsessive about something in particular, whether it's dinosaurs, trains, comic books, or anime.
+Anime fans make their own fan wikis, edit Wikipedia and TV Tropes articles about their favorite anime, write about and memorize even tiny details about their favorite anime.
+This can be part of an autistic person's obsession, or part of a neurotypical person's obsession, anyone can geek.

 But autistic people tend to obsess a lot, and passionately, about a variety of things.
 Things like Pokemon are attractive in that they have a variety of types and categories and facts (sort of like studying animals, bugs, or dinosaurs).
-I think autistic people tend to be attracted to information and good at memorizing facts.
-And anime is just one of many things of which there are a lot of facts to memorize.
-Just following the plot and characters of a long-running anime series with lots of characters is a challenge, let along getting into the sea of fan fiction and fan theory.
+I think autistic people tend to be attracted to information, and are good at memorizing facts.
+Anime is just one of many things in which there are a lot of facts to memorize.
+Just following the plot and characters of a long-running anime series with lots of characters is a challenge.
+Let alone getting into the sea of fan fiction and fan theory.
 Learning about this stuff is a lot of fun for people who like that kind of thing.

 Questions & Answers